dev-pasa/data-structures-and-algorithms/Data-Structures/Graph/README.md

 4. GetNeighbors()
 * Returns a collection of nodes connected to the given node
 * Takes in a given node
-* Include the weight of the connection in the returned collection

 * Time Complexity: O(1), Space Complexity: O(1)